Mandatory listing of establishments exporting honey, and clarifications on animal products

 Exclusion of primary producers

-Primary producers, and businesses involved in transporting and storing honey, will not have to be listed under the new rules.
+Primary producers, and businesses involved in transporting and storing honey, do not have to be listed under the new rules.
 Primary producers are those:

 - producing honey and other food from bee production